 Several federal and California-driven electric vehicle mandates for commercial trucks have faced significant rollback as of 2025.
 The EPA's Clean Trucks Plan and California's Advanced Clean Trucks regulation both encountered legal challenges, administrative delays, and political reversals that pushed timelines out considerably from 2022–2023 projections.

-For prospective CDL drivers: diesel-powered commercial vehicles remain the overwhelming majority of the fleet in service today.
+Diesel-powered commercial vehicles remain the overwhelming majority of the fleet.
 EV commercial trucks will still require a CDL — the skills, regulations, and professional standards are fuel-type independent.
 Your training investment is durable regardless of how the EV transition unfolds.

 FMCSA: Medical Certificate Process Update